renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/segments.md

 | Ease of Reach | Ease of finding/segmenting the group. | Low/Medium/High |
 | Frequency | Frequency with which the Job is performed in the context. | Low/Medium/High |
 | Barrier to Entry | Restrictions on the entry of new companies in the market. | Low/Medium/High |

-Process:
-1. List 20 possible segments, briefly showing only the name, market definition and justification, without further data.
-2. Filter or group into a maximum of 10 segments, ensuring that they are mutually exclusive, collectively exhaustive and non-redundant based on situational factors and variables.
-3. Prioritize (not filter) the segments of the step 2 using the prioritization criteria.
-4. Display the final list following the rules below.

 Rules for each segment:
 - Give each a representative name, easy for reference on a daily basis.